 Many of us want to have a great time but suffer form temptation.
 There are some great strategies to avoid this.
 You can go to the party and still have fun!
 Invest a little time in proper planning:

-2) Bring something that is good to share to the party.
+2) amoxicillin order now Bring something that is good to share to the party.
 People love appetizers on game day.
 Make a healthy one to share and provide you with healthy choices.
 I love my veggie stuffed mushrooms or my sweet potato latkes.
 Both are great for a crowd!
 Another crowd favorite are my curried cashews, perfect for a snack!

 3) Swap the dip-dips are almost always made with sour cream.
 Try making a bean-based dip such as a white bean dip or hummus without added oils.
 Have veggies on hand to dip so you can skip the chips.